-Stories like… A Christmas Carol (all 218 versions!), Rudolph the Red-Nosed Reindeer, The Grinch Who Stole Christmas, Frosty the Snowman, and that all-time classic…
+Stories like… A Christmas Carol (all 218 versions), Rudolph the Red-Nosed Reindeer, The Grinch Who Stole Christmas, Frosty the Snowman, and that new all-time classic…

-“Baxter… the Snowman and that Fateful Dance With Those Darn Irresponsible Sugarplum Fairies.”
+“Baxter the Snowman and Three Dance Around the Truth Sugarplum Fairies.”

-However, none of that is important now—that is, until the cash starts rolling in—but what is important is that this story never has been a novel, movie adaptation, nor holiday television special—filled with plenty of (before November) holiday commercials—and yet, it’s still destined to become an instant yuletide classic.
+No, what’s really important is that this story never has been a novel, movie adaptation, nor holiday television special—filled with plenty of holiday commercials—and yet, it’s still destined to become an instant yuletide classic.

 Our story begins on Christmas Eve around 5 BC just outside a little town on the edge of the Egyptian Desert—a tad east of Toledo, Ohio.

-There, we find a partial snowman by the name of Baxter, melting in a small pile of snow.
-He’s staring up into the night sky in hopes that the big red elf known as, Santa Claus, will be bringing him a corncob pipe—its been on back order from L.L.
-Bean for quite some time now.
+There, we find a partial snowman by the name of Baxter, melting like a frozen popcycle in a microwave oven.
+He’s staring up into the night sky in hopes that the big red elf known as, Santa Claus, will be bringing him a corncob pipe—it was on back order from L.L.
+Bean.

-Suddenly, this streaking bright object appears to race across the Eastern sky.
+Suddenly, a streaking bright object races across the Eastern sky.

 Why it’s Santa Claus!

 And what’s this?
-Why he’s being followed by the Nomadic Air Patrol—uh, I think maybe we should leave it there for now.
-No point in making the story worse by sticking around to see Santa get a speeding ticket.
+He’s being chased by the Nomadic Air Patrol.
+Maybe we should just skip that part.
+No point in sticking around to watch Santa get a speeding ticket.

-This is where three Sugarplum Fairies of ill-repute appeared out of nowhere—more likely from somewhere.
+This is where three Sugarplum Fairies of ill-repute appeared out of nowhere—but likely from somewhere.

-They ask Baxter to help them in securing funding for an expedition to search for the great snowball, and upon finding it they will happily let him have some of it for the bottom have of his melting torso.
+That’s when they asked Baxter to help them in securing funding for an expedition to search for the great snowball.
+They explain to him that upon finding it they will happily let him have some of the great snowball to replace his melting lower torso.

-They tell him that the great snowball is magically made from Folgers Instant Crystals and that the dark crystals only melt when sprinkled into coffee.
-They say that since he’s a snowman and that snowmen don’t drink or swim in coffee… he would probably be set for life!
+They tell him that the great snowball is magically made from Folgers Instant Crystals, crystals only that only melt in coffee, and that since he’s a snowman and doesn’t drink—or swim—in coffee his lower half will probably be set for life.